i3mr01/i3mr01/README.md

 # Welcome to my GitHub Page

-Hi, I'm **Amr**, an 18-year-old Computer Science student from Egypt. passionate about technology, coding, and developing meaningful solutions to improve everyday life.
+Hi, I'm **Amr**, an 18-year-old Computer Science student from Egypt. passionate about technology, coding, and developing.

 ## About Me